Building Your Down Payment

 • Carry-Back loans

 With a carry-back mortgage, the seller loans you part of his or her equity.
-You would finance the largest portion of the purchase price with a traditional lending institution and finance the remaining amount with the seller.
-Typically you'll pay a slightly higher rate on the loan from the seller.
+The buyer funds the majority of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+Generally, this form of second mortgage has a higher rate of interest.

 Got a Question?